 In southern El Segundo, California 1 passes by a large oil field and refinery.
 A Southern California Edison power transmission line passes overhead, parallel to Rosecrans Avenue.
 Photo taken 02/13/11.

 The dynamics of California 1 change as a result of entering the oil refinery area.
-The state highway widens out to allow four northbound lanes, and the closed-in development common to the beach cities south of here becomes less common in El Segundo.
+The state route widens out to allow four northbound lanes, and the closed-in development common to the beach cities south of here becomes less common in El Segundo.
 The railroad tracks visible ahead serve the Chevron El Segundo Oil Refinery located on the west side of California 1.
 The refinery was named El Segundo since it was the second of Chevron's refineries.
 Photo taken 02/13/11.

 Northbound California 1/Sepulveda Boulevard meets Hughes Way.
 Several defense contractors are also located in El Segundo, making for a diverse economy.
 Photo taken 02/13/11.